IzzySoft/Adebar/doc/hints.md

 ### When running the real backup
 * as pointed out above: have a power source connected
-* with the "ADB Backups": always wait for the "complete" toast before confirming the next backup (or ADB might choke, backup won't continue)
+* with the „ADB Backups“: always wait for the „complete“ toast before confirming the next backup (or ADB might choke, backup won't continue)
-* if ADB "chokes" (and the backup stalls): Check your backup directory for how far the process already went, adjust the script accordingly to start there, disconnect and reconnect your device, and re-start the modified script.
+* if ADB „chokes“ (and the backup stalls): Check your backup directory for how far the process already went, adjust the script accordingly to start there, disconnect and reconnect your device, and re-start the modified script.